hasith/bootcamp-fullstack-developer/content/6-working-with-data.md

 ---
-title: "4.
-Code Version Control"
+title: "6.
+Working with data"
 metaTitle: "Syntax Highlighting is the meta title tag for this page"
 metaDescription: "This is the meta description for this page"
 ---